 - One letter of recommendation.
 From either 1) a person familiar with the student’s leadership experiences that support inclusive practices, 2) a teacher or administrator, and 3) student choice (e.g. school counselor, coach, community member, employer, etc.) Letters must be written using the nomination guidelines.

-- Copy of transcript that includes overall/cumulative GPA.
+- Copy of unofficial transcript that includes overall/cumulative GPA.

 - A committee will review the applications, conduct interviews, and determine the award recipients.

 - Awards will be made to those who have best demonstrated that they are a leader with inclusive practices, have a commitment to learning, and the desire to pursue a career in special education or a related field such as school psychology, social work, or counseling, as communicated in the personal statement, academic achievement, and letter of recommendation.

 - The selection committee will review applications and conduct interviews in April.